Iterable/iterable-web-sdk/README.md

   .catch()
 ```

-At this point the iframe with the message will be rendered on the page but not visible.
-The CSS will need to be modified to have the styling desired to render properly on the webpage as well as appropriate click handlers to close the message and send tracking events.
+This code places an in-app on the page, but it won't be visible.
+To render it, you'll need to modify the page's CSS, setting up whatever styles you'd like.
+You'll also need to set up click handlers to handle closing the message and tracking events (in-app click, etc.).

-or if you want to show messages automatically
+Or, to show messages automatically:

 ```ts
 import { getInAppMessages } from '@iterable/web-sdk/dist/inapp';